sgatev/sgatev.github.io/posts/modularity.md

 modules in the system respect these contracts.
 That will enable us to build strong and scalable systems.

-In a modular system, contracts are what let us work with confidence.
-They give us freedom to replace how a module works inside, to loosen its requirements so it fits more use-cases, or to tighten its guarantees so others can rely on it more strongly.
-These kinds of changes remain local and do not ripple through the entire system.

 Modular systems are *fractal*.
-At a high level they consist of modules that are connected by interfaces.
-If we zoom in and look at a specific module, we see that we can apply the same strategy to simplify it further.
-Divide and conquer!
+At a high level they are  modules connected by interfaces.
+But if we zoom in on a specific module, we can apply the same strategy: divide and conquer!